 Reynoldsburg City Council approved legislation on several key infrastructure repair and replacement projects.
-Bill Sampson, City of Reynoldsburg Service Director, said, “We will be replacing existing infrastructure and finally tackle maintenance that has been deferred for too long.”

 The City will be replacing the aged and undersized water main in East Main Street from Lancaster Avenue (northern leg) to approximately 700 feet east of the Waggoner Road/Graham Road intersection.
 The project will include approximately 3,350 linear feet of new 12-inch diameter water main.
 “This work will take place in the roadway and sidewalk areas, resulting in several temporary roadway lane closures and detours,” Sampson said.
 “The City will provide traffic pattern updates on the City website throughout the course of construction,” he added.